The Phrase “Garbage in, Garbage Out” Is the Best Way to Explain How the Apps Get it Wrong.

-Updated September 25, 2025 – Latest insights on weather app accuracy and meteorological expertise
+Updated October 13, 2025 – Latest insights on weather app accuracy and professional meteorological expertise across all 50 states

-Written by John Bryant, a Weather and Climate Expert
+Written by John Bryant, Forensic Meteorologist and Weather Expert Witness

-Or you leave your jacket at home, trusting the app’s promise of warm weather.
-Then you spend the day shivering in an unexpected cold snap.
+Or maybe you left your jacket at home.
+The app promised warm weather.
+Then you spent the day shivering through an unexpected cold snap.

 How Weather Apps Actually Work